Best Podcast Formats to Get More Listeners

 Pro Tip: Load the episodes of podcasts your guests have appeared on in Castmagic.

-After you load the episode into Castmagic, you can get the , and use the Magic Chat feature to find the highlights of the shows they've done.
+After you load the episode into Castmagic, you can get the transcript of the episode, and use the Magic Chat feature to find the highlights of the shows they've done.
 This way, you can have plenty of background knowledge on your guest, and ask them completely new questions in your interview!

 Here are a few more things to consider for interview podcasts: